Craig Boutilier's Academic Biography

 papers research interests research group duties/service teaching citation profiles home

-Craig Boutilier is a Professor in the Department of Computer Science at the University of Toronto and co-founder of Granata Decision Systems.
+Craig Boutilier joined Google as a Principal Scientist in January 2015.
+Prior to that (through January 2017), he was a Professor in the Department of Computer Science at the University of Toronto and Canada Research Chair in Adaptive Decision Making for Intelligent Systems.
 He received his Ph.D. in Computer Science from the University of Toronto in 1992, and worked as an Assistant and Associate Professor at the University of British Columbia from 1991 until his return to Toronto in 1999.
 He served as Chair of the Department of Computer Science at Toronto from 2004-2010.
+He was co-founder (with Tyler Lu) of Granata Decision Systems from 2012-2015.

 Boutilier was a consulting professor at Stanford University from 1998-2000, an adjunct professor at the University of British Columbia from 1999-2010, and a visiting professor at Brown University in 1998, at the University of Toronto in 1997-98, at Carnegie Mellon University in 2008-09, and at Université Paris-Dauphine (Paris IX) in the spring of 2011.
 He served on the Technical Advisory Board of CombineNet, Inc. from 2001 to 2010.

-Boutilier is currently Editor-in-Chief of the Journal of Artificial Intelligence Research (JAIR).
-He also serves as an Associate Editor with the ACM Transactions on Economics and Computation (TEAC); is a past Associate Editor with the Journal of Artificial Intelligence Research (JAIR), the Journal of Machine Learning Research (JMLR), and Autonomous Agents and Multiagent Systems (AAMAS); and he has sat on the editorial/advisory boards of several other journals.
-Boutilier has organized several international conferences and workshops, including his work as Program Chair of the Sixteenth Conference on Uncertainty in Artificial Intelligence (UAI-2000) and Program Chair of the Twenty-first International Joint Conference on Artificial Intelligence (IJCAI-09).
-He has also served on the conference program committees of over 40 leading international conferences.
+Boutilier is a past Editor-in-Chief of the Journal of Artificial Intelligence Research (JAIR).
+He was also a past Associate Editor with the ACM Transactions on Economics and Computation (TEAC), the Journal of Artificial Intelligence Research (JAIR), the Journal of Machine Learning Research (JMLR), and Autonomous Agents and Multiagent Systems (AAMAS); and he has sat on the editorial/advisory boards of several other journals.
+Boutilier has organized a number of international conferences and workshops, including his work as Program Chair of the Twenty-first International Joint Conference on Artificial Intelligence (IJCAI-09) and Program Chair of the Sixteenth Conference on Uncertainty in Artificial Intelligence (UAI-2000).
+He has also served on the conference program committees of roughly 60 leading international conferences.